A word from the Chair

 The Bureau is currently composed as follows:

-- Awa Ndiaye, Senegal
+- Awa Ndiaye, Second Vice-Chair (Senegal)

 The Committee is at the origin of the development of multiple reports, guides or guidelines, consultable on our website.